Chapter 9.49

 For the purpose of this chapter, the following words shall have the meanings respectively ascribed to them in this section:

-A. "Aerosol paint container" means any aerosol container that is adapted or made for the purpose of applying spray painting, or other substance capable of defacing property.
+A. “Aerosol paint container” means any aerosol container, regardless of the material from which it is made, that is adapted or made for the purpose of spraying paint, undercoating, spray insulation, or other substance capable of defacing property.

 B. "City" shall mean the city of South Gate.

-C. "Felt-tip marker" means any indelible marker or similar implement with a tip that, at its broadest width, is greater than one-eighth of an inch, containing ink or other pigmented liquid that is not water-soluble
+E. “Felt-tip marker” means any indelible marker or similar implement with a tip that, at its broadest width, is greater than one-eighth of an inch, containing ink or other pigmented liquid that is not water-soluble.

-D. "Graffiti" means any unauthorized inscription, word, figure, painting or other defacement that is written, marked, etched, scratched, sprayed, drawn, painted or engraved on or otherwise affixed to or on any surface of city-owned property or non-city-owned property within the boundaries of the city by or with, but not limited to, any of the following: felt-tip marker, paint stick or graffiti stick or graffiti implement, to the extent that the same was not authorized in advance by the owner or occupant thereof, or, despite advance authorization, is otherwise deemed by the city council to be a public nuisance.
+F. “Graffiti” means any unauthorized inscription, word, figure, painting, mark, design, or other defacement that is written, marked, etched, scratched, sprayed, drawn, painted or engraved on or otherwise glued, posted, or affixed to or on any surface of city-owned property or non-city-owned property within the boundaries of the city by or with, but not limited to, any of the following: felt-tip marker, paint stick or graffiti stick or graffiti implement, to the extent that the same was not authorized in advance by the owner or occupant thereof.

-E. "Graffiti implement" means an aerosol paint container, a felt-tip marker, gum label, paint stick or graffiti stick, etching tool or any other device capable of scarring or leaving a visible mark on glass, metal, concrete or wood or any other surface.
+G. “Graffiti implement” means an aerosol paint container, a felt-tip marker, gum label, paint stick or graffiti stick, etching tool or any other device capable of scarring or leaving a visible mark on glass, metal, concrete or wood or any other surface, etching cream or other such solvent, adhesive label, or any other device capable of being used to leave a visible mark at least one-eighth of an inch in width upon any surface of any material.

 9.49.030 Unlawful to apply graffiti—Prohibition of defacement.

-A. It is unlawful or any person to apply graffiti to any trees or structures including, but no limited to, buildings, walls, fences, poles and signs, (hereinafter, "structures") on any city-owned property or without the permission of the owner or occupant, on any non-city-owned property within the boundaries of the city.
+A. It is unlawful or any person to apply graffiti to any trees or structures including, but not limited to, buildings, walls, fences, poles and signs (hereinafter, “structures”) on any city-owned property or without the permission of the owner or occupant, on any non-city-owned property within the boundaries of the city.

 B. It is also unlawful for any person to intentionally deface, tear down, obliterate or destroy any copy, transcript or extract of or from any ordinance of the city posted in any public place or any proclamation, advertisement or notice set up at any place by authority of any ordinance of the city before the expiration of the time such notice was to remain set up.